RocketRace/rocketrace.github.io/decadv-2024.md

-otherwise-reasonable strategy of "compute a fixed full height for the body and populate the page as it becomes visible" is not feasible due to the simple fact that the maximum value you can plug into a `height` CSS property is on the order of 2^24 pixels.
+otherwise-reasonable strategy of "compute a fixed full height for the body and populate the page as it becomes visible" is not feasible due to the simple fact that the maximum value you can plug into a `height` CSS property is on the order of 2^24 pixels on my Firefox.
 (Coincidence?
 That's very close to the [safe integer limit on 32-bit floats][f32 safe ints].
 Not going to dig out the specification for this one.)
 It's so astronomically far off from fitting the space for 2^6472 images it's not even worth calculating.
 I'll likely have to